philloooo/pwa-unique-id/explainers.md

 #### Android implementations

-When discussing behaviors on Android, this doc is exclusively only covering Chromium-based browsers on Android.
+When discussing behaviors on Android, this doc is exclusively only covering Chromium-based browsers on Android. iOS Safari doesn't support updating installed apps so this document has minimal impact on functionality on iOS Safari.

 #### Desktop implementations

 When discussing behaviors on desktop, this doc covers Chromium-based browsers and Firefox (desktop).
+MacOS Safari doesn't installing PWAs.

 ## Problem statement